 Eat: Twisp’s morning hangout is The Cinnamon Twisp, known ‘round the Northwest for their famous cinnamon twisp pastries, which is a bit like a twisted-up cinnamon danish, and absolutely delicious before a brisk fall hike.
 They bake plenty of other tasty pastries, too.
 Watch the Chewuch River tumble past from your table at the Old Schoolhouse Brewery (155 Riverside Ave) in Winthrop.
-The menu is heavy on pub food like burgers, fries, fish and chips and hearty salads.
+The menu is heavy on pub food like burgers, fries, fish and chips and hearty salads, but also features some unexpected dishes like tabbouleh and gazpacho.
 Love dark beer?
 Try the coffee stout.

 Get more fall travel ideas for the Methow Valley in my new book: Autumn Escapes in the Pacific Northwest.

 Want to curl up with a book, or spend lazy afternoons combing a rocky beach?
 I suggest getting on island time.
 Board a ferry and leave behind the stress of work and cell phone signals as you experience autumn the slow way on one of the most beautiful islands in the Northwest.